What remains, after the act

 Why RELICS exists

-RELICS is not created to decorate.
+RELICS is not born to decorate.

-It is created to endure.
+It is born to remain.

 It is not a sculpture.